A Weak Penalty Neural ODE for Learning Chaotic Dynamics from Noisy Time Series: Results on Higher Dimensional Systems

+Overall, these results underscore a key strength of \methodName{}: {while purely strong form models often sacrifice short-term tracking for long-term statistics (or vice versa), \methodName{} significantly extends predictive horizons under noise without compromising the general statistical structure of the chaotic system.
+This robust result is crucial for reliable spatiotemporal modeling.
+For a comprehensive visual comparison of these invariant measures across all evaluated noise levels and baseline variants, we refer the reader to Appendix~\ref{app:ks}.}

-To further examine solver dependence, the trained model (using the \texttt{dopri5} solver) was integrated under different numerical integration schemes, including \texttt{bosh3}, \texttt{euler}, \texttt{midpoint}, and \texttt{rk4}, for a $600s$ prediction (approximately 30 Lyapunov times) with 5\% observation noise.
-As shown in Fig.~\ref{fig:KS_solver}, the strong NODE, despite being trained with 25-step rollouts, produces varying invariant measures across solvers, highlighting its sensitivity to the discretization scheme used during training.
-The weak NODE, lacking any rollout-based supervision, fails to capture long-term dynamics and becomes unstable across all solvers.
-Thus, we omit showing the joint probability density estimates from various ODE solvers.
-In contrast, the \methodName{} model produces density estimates that are not only qualitatively similar to the reference densities but also robust under different choices of ODE solvers.
-This empirical result suggests that the model has learned the underlying continuous-time dynamics in a solver-agnostic manner.
-This addresses a key limitation of purely weak or strong NODEs, whose predictive capability is typically either sensitive to time discretization or unstable during long-term integration.
+\paragraph{{Robustness to numerical solvers.}} To further examine the sensitivity of the NODE model to ODE integrators, the models (originally trained using the \texttt{dopri5} solver) were integrated under different numerical integration schemes, including \texttt{bosh3}, \texttt{euler}, \texttt{midpoint}, and \texttt{rk4}, for a $400$~s prediction (approximately 20 Lyapunov times) with 5\% observation noise.
+As shown in Fig.~\ref{fig:KS_solver}, the strong NODE, despite being trained with 25-step rollouts, produces varying invariant measures across solvers, highlighting its sensitivity to the discretization scheme used during training. {Furthermore, MP-NODE, utilizing 5 splits and 10 rollouts per split in the KS system, struggles to generalize across integration schemes.
+It severely diverges when evaluated with lower-order fixed-step solvers such as \texttt{euler} and \texttt{midpoint}, resulting in numerical overflow.
+Consequently, these exploding trajectories were truncated early, and the failed cases are visualized as truncated scatter plots in Fig.~\ref{fig:KS_solver}.} The weak NODE, lacking any rollout-based supervision, fails to capture long-term dynamics and becomes unstable across all solvers.
+Thus, the joint probability density estimates from various ODE solvers are omitted. {In contrast, \methodName{} consistently reproduces the reference density across all tested solvers.
+This robustness indicates that it successfully captures the true continuous-time dynamics rather than overfitting to a specific discretization scheme, effectively overcoming the solver sensitivity and long-term instability that plague purely strong or weak NODEs.}